 - installing new play equipment in the form of a ‘trim trail’

 - enhancing and adding to the plant and tree cover

-- providing new seating in the bowling green
+- providing new seating in the new nature area (former bowling green)

 If you have any queries about these works, please contact: firstname.lastname@example.org